Calvert Hall College HS Freshman Creates Scholarship To Support Students With Learning Differences

 The initial $2,600 Knott Cares Scholarship went to students at St. Michael St. Clement School — a teenager who is already standing up for community service for years to come.

 “I want to be a lawyer.
-I like talking with people, debating points and researching,” he said.MORE NEWS: Woman Treated For Possible Chemical Burns After Possible Hate Crime In Harford County, Sheriff Says
+I like talking with people, debating points and researching,” he said.MORE NEWS: Anne Arundel County Officer Returns To Full Duty After Investigation Into Potential Involvement In Capitol Riot

-Calvert Hall has twn Knott Scholars – that’s more than any other in the Archdiocese in Baltimore.
+Calvert Hall has 10 Knott Scholars – that’s more than any other in the Archdiocese in Baltimore.
 Pawley also said he may look into grant writing.